By Lauren Tjaden

 The Rose & Crown Dining Room features time-honored favorites that include bangers and mash, Shepard’s pie and sticky toffee pudding, worth every sinful calorie.
 Ideally situated on the waterfront with both indoor and outdoor seating, this family-friendly British pub is sure to whet your whistle with its generous selection of British beers, ciders, scotches and cocktails.
 Especially yummy: Fish and Chips

-This brochure and map shows Epcot’s layout, including its restaurants.
-Here’s must-read Epcot foodie insider advice: Drinking and Snacking Around the World at Epcot: What You Need to Know.
-Here’s a list of all the restaurants and dining experiences at Epcot.
+This brochure and map shows EPCOT's layout, including its restaurants.
+Here’s must-read Epcot foodie insider advice: Drinking and Snacking Around the World at EPCOT: What You Need to Know.
+Here’s a list of all the restaurants and dining experiences.

 In addition to a confirmed dining reservation, in-park dining at table-service restaurants requires a park reservation and valid admission for the same park on the same date for each person in your party ages three and up.
 Dining reservations don’t guarantee admission to the park.

 Make sure to make reservations, and make them early.
 Dining reservations can be booked online up to 60 days in advance.

 The My Disney Experience app lets you browse restaurant menus, make dining reservations and place mobile orders at select quick-service restaurants.

 Escape the long lines and crowded theme parks.
 These Florida roadside attractions are just as fun but offer unusual twists ranging from shrunken...

 By Gary McKechnie Long before there were super-sized theme parks, Florida attractions were based largely on the state’s exotic natural beauty,...